-All matter, and especially all the fragrant matter that finds its way into perfume bottles—from North Indian vetiver to the finest Provençal lavender to Ambroxan—exists somewhere along a spectrum of cosmic, “natural” transformation and so-called “synthetic” human influence.
+All matter, and especially all the fragrant matter that finds its way into perfume bottles—from North Indian vetiver to the finest Provençal lavender to synthetic oudh to Ambroxan—exists somewhere along a spectrum of cosmic, “natural” transformation and so-called “synthetic” human creation.
+But to insist upon a categorical distinction is false.

-Mother Nature may grow and breed roses on her own—but she never does so in parallel rows as far as the eye can see.
+Mother Nature may grow and breed roses on her own, but she never does so in parallel rows as far as the eye can see.
 Likewise, she never plucks their petals for the sole purpose of boiling them to extract their fragrant oil.
-Even if the roses in question were organically farmed, surely much of their life process is entirely synthetic.
+Even if the roses in question were organically farmed, surely much of their life process, as well as their afterlife, is entirely synthetic.

 << A field of Bulgarian roses—perhaps even those used in Spite EdT